Japanese release title: The Great Monster War (“Kaiju Daisenso”)

 Musical score: Akira Ifukube

 U.S. version available on home video by Paramount’s Gateway video series.

-Upon landing on the barren world, the two intrepid astronauts soon discover an extremely advanced extraterrestrial humanoid civilization living beneath the planet.
-After being taken below the surface of Planet X by the Xians and greeted as friends, Glenn and Fuji observe the planet being attacked by King Ghidorah, whom the number-fixated Xians sometimes refer to as “Monster Zero.”
-It is explained to the Earthmen that the Xians are forced to live underground for fear of King Ghidorah, and they request an exchange with Earth to remedy the problem.
-The Xians wish to “borrow” the Earth monsters Godzilla and Rodan (whom they later refer to as “Monster One” and “Monster Two,” respectively) who they wish to utilize to defeat King Ghidorah, as they did on Earth just recently.
+Upon landing on the barren world, the two intrepid astronauts soon discover an extremely advanced extraterrestrial humanoid civilization living beneath the planet; they are referred to simply as the Xiliens, or Xians.
+After being taken below the surface of Planet X by the Xillians and greeted as friends, Glenn and Fuji observe the planet being attacked by King Ghidorah, whom the number-fixated Xillians sometimes refer to as “Monster Zero.”
+It is explained to the Earthmen that the Xillians are forced to live underground for fear of King Ghidorah, and they request an exchange with Earth to remedy the problem.
+The Xillians wish to “borrow” the Earth monsters Godzilla and Rodan (whom they later refer to as “Monster One” and “Monster Two,” respectively) who they wish to utilize to defeat King Ghidorah, as they did on Earth just recently.
 In return, they offer the Earthmen a tape which will give the planet the information to cure all disease.
 Wanting to talk it over with their governments first, the two Earthlings are sent home, and Glenn muses to Fuji that he wonders if Planet X’s lack of significant amounts of water may have something to do with the offer.

 Meanwhile, the A-Cycle Light Ray removes the three kaiju from the control of the aliens.
 Godzilla and Rodan then turn on King Ghidorah, and after another great battle, they once again succeed in driving the tri-headed space dragon from the Earth.